 - Cover the bottom of the pan with a thin layer of sauce.

-- Add layer of no boil noodles.
+- Add a layer of no-boil noodles.
 (Place them about 1/2 inch apart, they expand when they cook.)

 - Place a spoonful of ricotta mixture on top of each noodle.
-Spread it evenly with hands or spoons.
-(Using clean hands adds a fun sensory experience into the mix.)
+Spread it evenly with your hands or spoons.
+(Using clean hands adds a fun sensory experience to the mix.)